okozelsk/EasyML/Readme.md

 *Booting*
 <br />
 It happens only in case of "TimePoint" feeding mode.
 Reservoir boots several cycles and does not generate predictors.
-This is so that the initial predictors are not affected by the initial state of the Reservoir.
+This is so that the predictors are not affected by the initial state of the Reservoir.
 The number of boot cycles is equal to the number of hidden neurons.
 <br />
 <br />